Updated January 2017 by Susan Stephenson, www.thebookchook.com

 Here are some activities I use to encourage kids to play with language, develop their literacy skills, and have fun.
 All can be used by a parent, or adapted for the classroom.

-Develop a conversation without real words between you and your child.
+Talk nonsense: Develop a conversation without real words between you and your child or student.
 Using only the letters of the alphabet, act out a meeting and a chat between two people or more.
 If someone doesn't feel comfortable with this, they might enjoy using puppets instead.

 Here’s an example: